Academic Opportunities

 Temple University Rome was founded in 1966 and is one of the oldest and largest study abroad programs in Italy.
 Students from Temple and other universities around the U.S. may study abroad at Temple Rome for an academic year, semester and/or summer.

 At Temple Rome, students enroll in courses designed to take advantage of the city's rich resources.
 With a broad range of courses offered in architecture, biology, business, communication, engineering, the humanities and social sciences, sports and tourism hospitality management, and visual arts, students can take an interdisciplinary approach to learning.
 GenEd courses are also available.
-Semester students who have not studied Italian previously must enroll in an elementary Italian language course in order to take best advantage of their stay in Italy.
+Semester students who have not studied Italian previously must enroll in an elementary Italian language course to take best advantage of their stay in Italy.
 Study abroad students often participate in credit-bearing internships coordinated by Temple Rome.

 An extensive field study program complements the traditional classroom and studio curricula.
 Classes make regular trips to museums, architectural sites, and other points of interest in Rome, and many courses include excursions outside of Rome.
 Several courses include opportunities to study and engage with Roman university students.
 Temple Rome arranges optional programs and volunteer opportunities each semester that further introduce students to life in Rome.